Vicki Lawrence: Hosting and other work

-As an emcee, she hosted the daytime NBC version of the game show Win, Lose or Draw (1987-90), as well as an unsold pilot for Mark Goodson Productions, 1990's Body Talk, and has also appeared often as a popular celebrity player on such game shows as Match Game, Password, Password Plus, Super Password, and various incarnations of the Pyramid game show, where she was known for verbally sparring with host Dick Clark on numerous occasions.
-In one episode, she also left after losing only to return during the closing credits.
+As an emcee, Lawrence hosted the daytime NBC version of the game show Win, Lose or Draw (1987-1990), as well as an unsold pilot for Mark Goodson Productions, 1990's Body Talk.
+She has also appeared often as a popular celebrity player on such game shows as Match Game, Password, Password Plus, Super Password, and various incarnations of the Pyramid game show, where she was known for verbally sparring with host Dick Clark on numerous occasions.
+In one episode, aired in 1987, she also left after losing only to return during the closing credits.
 She also appeared on the 1986–89 version of Hollywood Squares, where she appeared both as herself and in character as Thelma "Mama" Harper.
+She was a regular panelist on the 1998 revival of Match Game, but the series only lasted one season.

-Lawrence was nominated a number of times for a Daytime Emmy Award for Outstanding Talk Show Host for the eponymous Vicki!
+As a talk show host, Lawrence was nominated a number of times for a Daytime Emmy Award for Outstanding Talk Show Host for the eponymous Vicki!
 (1992–1994), but the show ended after two seasons amid creative battles with her syndicator.
 In 1997, she hosted Fox After Breakfast, which was renamed The Vicki Lawrence Show, but was cancelled five weeks later due to low ratings.

-She was a regular panelist on the 1998 revival of Match Game, but the series only lasted one season.
+In 2018, Lawrence was seen promoting The Carol Burnett Show and other classic television series on the MeTV television network.

-She tours the country with her "two-woman" show with the first half as herself and the second half done as Mama.
+She currently tours the country with her "two-woman" show with the first half as herself and the second half done as Mama.
 She can also be seen on TV in an infomercial for the Big Boss Grill.
-She is also known for her voice-over work as Flo on the animated series Hermie and Friends.

-In 2018, Lawrence was seen promoting The Carol Burnett Show and other classic television series on the MeTV television network.

 Personal life

 Lawrence was married to singer and songwriter Bobby Russell from 1972 to 1974.
-Lawrence's second husband is Hollywood make-up artist Al Schultz, to whom she has been married since November 16, 1974, and with whom she has two children, Courtney Allison Schultz (born May 3, 1975) and Garrett Lawrence Schultz (born July 3, 1977).
+Lawrence's second husband was Hollywood make-up artist Al Schultz, whom she married November 16, 1974, and with whom she had two children, Courtney Allison Schultz (born May 3, 1975) and Garrett Lawrence Schultz (born July 1, 1977).
+Al Schultz died June 19, 2024.

+Lawrence was a registered Republican for most of her life, and a strong supporter of Elizabeth Dole.
+In 2000, she changed her affiliation to the Democratic Party and endorsed Al Gore.
+Since then, she has remained active in a variety of liberal leaning causes including women's rights, animal welfare and the environment.

 Lawrence and her family appeared on Celebrity Family Feud in July 2015.

 Lawrence was diagnosed with chronic idiopathic urticaria (CIU) around 2011.
-She teamed with the Asthma and Allergy Foundation of America and has become the spokesperson for the campaign CIU & You.
+She teamed with the Asthma and Allergy Foundation of America and has become the spokesperson for the campaign "CIU & You".

 She appeared on The Doctors in 2015 to relay her story and talk about CIU and promote the CIU & You campaign.

-She is cousins with actress Ali Axelrad who is known for David Fincher's Mank and Gilmore Girls: A Year in the Life.